 You don't have to talk to your boss or coworkers about your bipolar disorder.
-Your health is your business.
+Your health is your personal, private business.
 But if your condition has been affecting your performance at work, being open may be a good idea.
 Your boss and coworkers may have noticed the changes in your behavior.
 If you explain what's going on, they may be more sympathetic and helpful than you expect.

 Making Changes in Your Job

 Some people with bipolar disorder find their current job just isn't a good fit.
 Maybe it's too stressful or the schedule is too inflexible.
 Maybe it doesn't let them get enough sleep, or involves shift work that could worsen their condition.
 If you think your job is hurting your health, it's time to make some changes.
 Here are some things to consider: